cog

 1: Check your kernver by entering Recovery Mode (Esc+Refresh+Power) & pressing Tab.

 2: Look at the text in the top-left corner.
-If the number ends in 4, your Chromebook is unsupported.
+If the number ends in 4 or more, your Chromebook is unsupported.

 3: Find your Chromebook’s board name by going to chrome://version.
 It will be behind “stable-channel”.

-4: Download your board's RMA Shim at chrome100.dev & then inject the bin at Wax4Web or download an injected bin from here.
+4: Download your board's RMA Shim at chrome100.dev & then inject the bin at Wax4Web, download an injected bin from here, or build one yourself.

 6: Enter Recovery Mode (Esc+Refresh+Power when booting), then press Ctrl+D & then enter.